Costs of proceedings - Sweden

 Where can I find information on mediation?

-Information on mediation is available on the website of the European Judicial Network in civil and commercial matters.
+Information on mediation can be found on the website of the Swedish courts.

 Where can I find additional information on costs?